 - “Credit and Repayment Schedule” means the schedule prepared in connection with an Application in accordance with the Terms and Conditions in relation to a purchase from a Participating Merchant.
 The terms relating to each Credit and Repayment Schedule may also be referred to as a “plan”.

 - “Default Notice” means the written notice provided to you by Payright notifying you that you are in default of your Continuing Credit Contract, setting out the particulars of the default and advising you on the means to rectify the default (if available).

 - “Enforcement Fee” means each enforcement fee payable under clause 8, in the amount set out in the Credit and Repayment Schedule and published on Payright’s website (if applicable).

-- “Payright” means Navalo Financial Services Group Limited trading as Payright (ABN 24 605 753 535 and any wholly owned subsidiary of Navalo Financial Services Group Limited and their successor(s) and assignee(s) including the Lender.
+- “Payright” means Navalo Financial Services Group Limited trading as Payright (ABN 24 605 753 535) and any wholly owned subsidiary of Navalo Financial Services Group Limited and their successor(s) and assignee(s) including the Lender.

 - “Initial Credit Amount” has the meaning given in clause 1.1.

-- “Late Payment Fee” means the amount described and set out in the Credit and Repayment Schedule, or any part thereof, and as updated from time to time.
+- “Late Payment Fee” means the amount described and set out in the Credit and Repayment Schedule, or any part thereof, and as updated from time to time on Payright’s website.
 For the avoidance of doubt, Payright may apply this fee in full or in part at its sole discretion.

 - “Late Payment Notice” means a notice provided to you by Payright if you fail to make a payment by the due date for that payment.

 - “Participating Merchant” means an entity that will accept payment for goods and services by applying your Payright Account.

 - “Regular Payment” means a scheduled regular payment due under a Credit and Repayment Schedule.